 The sunniest of all smiles and the sweetest of all laughs, meanwhile, are reserved for baby’s favourite people in the whole world – his/her family!

 - If your baby does not recognise familiar faces, or does not respond when you call his/her name.

 Language skills are proudly on display this month in the form of the cutest-ever babbling!

-Don’t worry too much if your baby is still calling everyone else other than you ‘mummy’.
-Over the next few weeks, he’ll learn to direct the word at the correct person.
+Don’t worry too much if your baby is still calling everyone else other than you “mummy”.
+Over the next few weeks, your baby will learn to direct the word at the correct person.
 Try asking your baby a question.
-Even though he won’t answer using words, you might be surprised to notice a tiny gesture that shows he understands and is responding.
+Even though he/she won’t answer using words, you might be surprised to notice a tiny gesture that shows your baby understands.

 This is the perfect opportunity to engage your baby and help him develop his language skills.
 You can choose one, two, or more languages to talk to your baby, and it is fine!

 - Continue talking to your little one, even though the best response you will probably get to your question is “BA BA DA DA!”
 Continued interaction will help baby’s language skills develop by leaps and bounds.